pgxman/pgxman/README.md

 pgxm buildkit build
 ```

-Upon successful execution of the build command, the built and packaged extension files are placed in the out directory under `pgvector`:
+Upon a successful build, the extension files will be packaged in the `out` directory under the `pgvector` folder:

 ```console
 pgvector/out